rvlaraujo/redis-test/README.md

 # redis-test
-A simple repo that I made some tests with Redis and Node.js
+A simple repo where I made some tests for learning Redis using Node.js.